 - Next Generation 9-1-1 (NG9-1-1) is the future national standard that allows the transition from only telephone voice-based systems to a fully interoperable Internet Protocol (IP) base multimedia system capable of supporting a variety of communications devices and protocols for reporting emergencies.
 Advancing the NG9-1-1 system is essential to correlate its telecom functionality with familiar mobile device capabilities that are now public expectations.
 NG9-1-1 technology with improved networking capability will integrate Hawaii into the public safety community nationwide.
 Improvements include more location accuracies on a horizontal and vertical axis along with improved GIS capability.
 This will provide our growing numbers of high rise buildings with quicker response times by first responders.
 In a just released NG9-1-1 Cost Estimate Report to Congress, the lifecycle NG9-1-1 costs are estimated to be \$13.0 - \$16.0 billion nationwide; and that the NG9-1-1 costs for deployment nationwide is estimated to be \$9.5 - \$12.0 billion and will take approximately 10 years to complete.
-Although the report did not provide a state-by-state cost analysis, the Board anticipates substantial cost and will continue to maintain a conservative financial outlook and take every opportunity to conserve cash until deployment and operational costs for NG9-1-1 in Hawaii becomes predictable. - The Enhanced 911 Board will be introducing legislation to exempt the Board from the Central Services annual assessment of 5.0% annually on all revenues received by the Board.
-The assessment has grown to over \$500,000 per year. - The Enhanced 911 Board has authorized the application for a federal grant to assist the county PSAPs statewide in their transition to Next Generation 911 (NG911) and to support their efforts to initiate ongoing training for its call-takers, dispatchers and first responders.
-It is anticipated that the State of Hawaii will be earmarked for a minimum \$500,000 grant with the opportunity for a higher amount.
+Although the report did not provide a state-by-state cost analysis, the Board anticipates substantial cost and will continue to maintain a conservative financial outlook and take every opportunity to conserve cash until deployment and operational costs for NG9-1-1 in Hawaii becomes predictable. - The initial step toward the transition to NG9-1-1 is to determine the estimated cost of the required i3 standards compliant equipment and software needed.
+In order to accomplish this task, the Board has authorized a Request for Proposal (RFP) to be sent to Subject Matter Experts (SMEs) who will provide the estimated cost of hardware and software that would be necessary for the transition to NG9-1-1.
+The RFP process will begin in early October 2019.